nicholasbook/numpy2ad/README.md

-## Numpy2AD
+# Numpy2AD

-A Python package for *source-to-source* transformation of Numpy matrix expressions to reverse-mode, also referred to as *adjoint*, algorithmic differentiation code.
+A pure Python package for *source-to-source* transformation of Numpy matrix expressions to [reverse-mode](https://en.wikipedia.org/wiki/Automatic_differentiation#Reverse_accumulation), also referred to as *adjoint*, algorithmic differentiation code.

+*Algorithmic / Automatic Differentiation* is the state of the art for computing derivatives in many fields of application, e.g. computational engineering, finance, and machine learning (backpropagation).
+For more details, [this book](https://epubs.siam.org/doi/10.1137/1.9781611972078) is a good entry point to the subject.

 # Usage
-**Numpy2AD** offers two modes of code transformation.
+**Numpy2AD** offers two modes of adjoint code generation.

 1. In *Expression Mode* a given Numpy matrix expression string, e.g.
     ```python
     from numpy2ad import transform_expr

     print(transform_expr("D = A @ B + C"))
     ```
-    is transformed to its reverse-mode (adjoint) differentiation code:
+    is transformed to its reverse-mode differentiation code:
     ```python
     """
     v0 = A @ B